✓ 100% Loan Amount For Education Loan

 A few years ago, many universities in the US stated that they would accept fee payments only through Flywire, a third-party software.
 Our banks were not aware of this development.
 As per their policy, fees are supposed to be directly transferred only to the university's account.
 Due to the rise in the number of applicants facing this problem, our team approached our partner banks and they released a circular containing the updated information in 2016.

 Any problem faced by our candidate during the loan procedure is not taken lightly by our team.
-If you are facing any similar issue, please feel free to contact our financial officers for further assistance.
+If you are facing any similar issues, please feel free to contact our financial officers for further assistance.

 Also, we recommend that instead of facing a problem after approaching a nationalized bank, you apply for your desired education loan through our financial officers.
 We promise to make the process a good experience for you.